QuarkSpin/blog/lectures.md

 But we have one advantage: we get to make the first move.
 Will it be possible to construct a seed Artificial Intelligence, to engineer initial conditions so as to make an intelligence explosion survivable?
 How could one achieve a controlled detonation?

 This profoundly ambitious and original audiobook breaks down a vast track of difficult intellectual terrain.
-After an utterly engrossing journey that takes us to the frontiers of thinking about the human condition and the future of intelligent life, we find in Nick Bostrom's work nothing less than a reconceptualization of the essential task of our time.
+After an utterly engrossing journey that takes us to the frontiers of thinking about the human condition and the future of intelligent life, we find in Nick Bostrom’s work nothing less than a reconceptualization of the essential task of our time.

 **Mon avis** : Pas encore lu.